Meador, West Virginia

 Meador is an unincorporated community in Mingo County, West Virginia, United States.
 Meador is 5.5 mi east of Matewan.

+Etymology

 Two theories account for the origination of the community's name:

 (1) It is named after a settler with the surname "Meador".
-Ambrose Meador (d.ca.1661/1663) immigrated from England to Warrisquicke (later Isle of Wight) County, Virginia before 1636.
+Ambrose Meador (died c.
+1661/1663), who immigrated from England to Warrisquicke (later Isle of Wight) County, Virginia before 1636.
 His descendants expanded into western Virginia and southern West Virginia, as well as Texas and beyond.

 (2) It is a corruption of the word "meadow".